-Cosmetic lip tattooing is a form of non-invasive cosmetic surgery in which a skilled cosmetic technician tattoos the lips to restore or redefine the color of full lips or a lip line.
+Cosmetic permanent lip tattooing is a form of non-invasive cosmetic surgery in which a skilled cosmetic technician tattoos the lips to restore or redefine the color of full lips or a lip line.

 Lips are composed of skin, muscle and mucosa.
 There are no bones or infrastructure, which is why they are uniquely pliable.